vivid-planet/comet/.changeset/yellow-seahorses-lick.md

 Requires following changes to admin

--   The `SitesConfigProvider` needs the absolute urls to the site preview API-Route
+-   The `SitesConfigProvider` needs the absolute URL to the site preview API-Route
--   The `SitesConfigProvider` needs the absolute base Url to the block preview
--   Use `previewPath` instead of `previewUrl` in block previews in Admin